shelleyolivia/learn-tutorials/figment-learn/new-pathways/ceramic/ceramic-03-login.md

 For keeping information about authenticated user we use React Context API and wrap our application with exposed provider.

 This allows us to keep the state of authenticated user in one place.
 You can see how it is implemented in `components/protocols/ceramic/context/idx.tsx`.

+You already touched this file in the last step to implement connect functionality.

 # 🧑🏼‍💻 Challenge